SmartBear/git-en-boite/README.md

 ## Architecture

-git-en-boite is written in typescript, and produces a [Docker image](https://hub.docker.com/repository/docker/smartbear/git-en-boite).
+git-en-boite is written in typescript, and produces a [Docker image](https://hub.docker.com/repository/docker/smartbear/git-en-boite) every time the tests pass on the master branch.

-It is separated into multiple NPM packages which are all contained inside this repo under `./packages`
+It's separated into multiple NPM packages which are all contained inside this repo under `./packages`.

+We use [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces) to manage these packages.

 ## Start the application